-Changes in Actuarial Assumptions - Inclusion of vacation load adjustment and updates to the mortality assumption as noted in Universal Assumption section.
+Changes in Actuarial Assumptions - Except as noted in Universal Assumption section, there are no further changes.

 H. Actuarial Assumptions - MSBA Employees Pension Plan

 Benefit Estimates - Due to the insignificant number of active employees, benefits are estimated based on plan provisions and actuarial assumptions used for management benefits, except for the overtime assumption.
 No railroad offset is assumed.